 - Networking – In tandem with the social and academic foci, the CAGSA provides opportunities for members to gain a broader understanding of career opportunities (both inside academic and in other professional settings) within the discipline.
 Additionally, and to the extent feasible, the CAGSA seeks ways to connect members with scholarly and professional contacts in the field.

-Membership in the Communication and the Arts Graduate Student Association (CAGSA) is open to all graduate students in the existing Strategic Communication, Public Relations, and Museum Professions programs within Graduate Studies.
+Membership in the Communication and the Arts Graduate Student Association (CAGSA) is open to all graduate students in the existing Communication, Public Relations, and Museum Professions programs within Graduate Studies.
 As future programs within Graduate Studies are developed, membership will be available to students in those programs as well.

 Members of the CAGSA are expected to be in good academic standing to participate.

 Public Relations Steward

 Please contact Ms. Brittany Scoles via email at Brittany.Scoles@shu.edu for more information about the CAGSA.